-- 1. What do you believe creates a healthy and satisfying marriage? - 2.
-In your mind, what are the essential elements, in your mind, of a good marriage? - 3.
-What are some reasons some marriages make it and others don't? - 4.
+- 1. In your mind, what are the essential elements in a healthy and satisfying marriage? - 2.
+What are some reasons some marriages make it and others don't? - 3.
 In your opinion, what is the most significant thing that destroys a marriage?
-Why do you believe this, and where do you think this belief comes from? - 5.
-What personal characteristics and attributes do you think are most important in a satisfying marriage? - 6.
-Can you think of two couples you know personally who you would say have a really great and healthy marriage? - a.
+Why do you believe this, and where do you think this belief comes from? - 4.
+What personal characteristics and attributes do you think are most important in a satisfying marriage? - 5.
+Can you think of two couples you know personally who you would say have a great and healthy marriage? - a.
 What is it about their relationship that you see as healthy and that you would like to have in our marriage? - b.
-What individual characteristics do each of them have that contributes to their healthy relationship? - 7.
-What is your expectation about remembering birthdays, anniversaries, or other significant dates?

-- 8. How do you define love when it comes to a romantic relationship? - 9.
+What individual characteristics do each of them have that contributes to their healthy relationship? - 6.
+What is your expectation about remembering birthdays, anniversaries, or other significant dates? - 7.
+How do you define love when it comes to a romantic relationship? - 8.
 What does being romantic mean to you?
-What are some of your expectations of me when it comes to romance? - 10.
-Do you feel like you can leave the dating scene at this point in your life? - 11.
+What are some of your expectations of me when it comes to romance? - 9.
+Do you feel like you can leave the dating scene at this point in your life? - 10.
 What does commitment mean to you?
-When someone is committed to a marriage, what are doing?
-What would they not be doing? - 12.
-If our relationship struggles to the point that we need outside help, will you be supportive of marital therapy and going together? - 13.
-Would you be open and supportive of reading relationship books and going to relationship workshops to strengthen our relationship? - 14.
-What are some of your thoughts about going to premarital counseling?
-Do you think it would be helpful in any way as we prepare for our life together? - 15.
+When someone is committed to a marriage, what would you see them doing or not doing? - 11.
+If our relationship struggles to the point that we need outside help, would you be supportive of marital therapy and going together? - 12.
+Would you be open and supportive of reading relationship books and going to relationship workshops to strengthen our relationship? - 13.
+How are you feeling about going to premarital counseling and education?
+How do you think it will be helpful as we prepare for our life together? - 14.
 Besides our love and attraction for each other, how do you feel about our friendship? - a.
 Do you feel like we are really good friends? - b.
 Is there a difference between our friendship and the friendship you have with other people? - c.
 What are some things we could do to strengthen our marital friendship?